-The Island has a grocery store that is open year-round and a deli-style market that opens during the peak season.
-The Island has two realty companies, two gas stations, a marina, a hardware store, two art galleries, and a bike rental shop.
+The Island has a grocery store that is open year-round and two cafés that are open during the peak season.
+The Island has two realty companies, two gas stations, a marina with a tackle shop, a hardware store, two art galleries, and a bike rental shop.
 There are several major landscaping firms and general contractors.
 The small town center features three gift stores, a liquor store, and an ice cream store.
 Anchoring the village green is the Fishers Island Utility building with the Fishers Island Post Office located on its first floor.
-Other venerable Island establishments include the American Legion, open year-round, and the Pequot Inn, (open in season) with food, drink, and a light up dance floor, open about six months of the year.
+Other venerable Island establishments include the American Legion, open year-round, and the Pequot Inn, open in season with food, drink, and a light-up dance floor, open about six months of the year.
 Although lobstering is not what it once was on Fishers Island, there are still several lobstermen plying their trade.
 The Fishers Island Oyster Farm, established in 1959, is the island’s only remaining major farm and only product exporter.

 Emergency services are provided by the all-volunteer Fishers Island Fire Department and associated EMTs.
 A “Sea Stretcher” ambulance boat is utilized for emergency transportation to the mainland.
 Health care is made accessible to island residents and visitors by the Island Health Project, a vital non-profit organization that funds and manages a medical office near the center of town that has an associated full-time doctor who lives on Fishers Island.
 The Island’s law enforcement is provided by year-round constables who are assisted throughout the year by New York State Troopers.